Virtual Try-on

 • The garment is "dressed" onto the virtual customer and then preferred clothing styles are selected for purchase.

-When body scan data are introduced into this process, the virtual image will become more realistic and the size selection more accurate.
+When body scan data are introduced into this process, the virtual image will become more realistic and size selection will be possible.
 The customers will view their own 3D image (not an idealized model); rotate it to see front, back, and side views; and select the style and size that fits best.

 Body scan data will increase the number and accuracy of measurements used in size prediction.
 The combination of virtual try-on with size prediction will not only provide consumers with the brands and sizes that fit their measurements and proportions best, but will also let them virtually view garments on their scan and choose the design they like best.
 This process combines objective fit information with fit preference -- the most realistic way of satisfying customers.